Find your fixed rate mortgage with Mortgage Advice Bureau

 When choosing between a 2 or 5 year fixed mortgage, you’ll need to weigh up the risk of potentially paying a higher rate than you need to for longer by taking a 5 year fix if rates fall versus taking out a 2 year fix and potentially having to remortgage onto a higher rate in a couple of years if mortgage rates increase.

 One factor to consider is how much room you have in your budget.
 If you think you may struggle to afford higher mortgage payments if rates go up, you may prefer the security of a 5 year fix over a 2 year deal.
-However, before making a decision on whether to get a 2 or 5 year fixed mortgage, it’s a good idea to discuss it with a fee-free mortgage broker.
+However, before making a decision on whether to get a 2 or 5 year fixed mortgage, it’s a good idea to discuss it with a mortgage broker.

 Evaluate how long you’ll stay in the property